 It seemed almost unlikely that another athlete would become the pride of Manipur after Mary Kom, but that’s what Boby did.
 His trophy cabinet is full of personal accolades and titles that he garnered from different events and competitions.

 His first venture into the bodybuilding campaign came in 1995.
-Since then, he has not looked back and is still going strong in 2022.
+Since then, he has not looked back and is still going strong.
 Competing at the highest level of the 75 kg category, Boby defines the famous phrase – “age is just a number.”

 1 February 1975 (47 years old)